backand/docs/docs/apidocs/nosql_query_language/index.md

 This technique relies upon retrieving a single field from the sub-query.
 Using more than one field would prove more complex.

 We can now use this sub-query as a part of a larger query retrieving all employees employed in departments that are located in New York.
-In this example, the `deptId` field is a reference field referring the employees table to the department table:
+In this example, the 'deptId' field is a reference field referring the employees table to the department table:

 ```JSON
 {